What Size MOA Red Dot Should I Buy?

 Good for rifles, pistols and shotguns, dot sights are a highly effective aiming tool for CQB, close to medium ranges, competition and self-defense.
 The biggest advantage of a red dot over any other optic or sight is the ability to acquire and hit a target incredibly quick.
 The size of the dot directly relates to how quickly you can locate the dot in the unit’s head’s up display and how much target area the dot covers.
 Both these things can significantly affect your accuracy.

-MOA Red Dot
+Understanding MOA in Red Dot Sights

 The smaller the dot, the harder it is to see.
 The larger the dot, the easier to see but less precise.

-2 MOA dot
+2 MOA red dot reticle for precise aiming

 A 4 MOA dot is best for close ranges, while a 2 MOA dot is best for longer ranges.

-We designed the Ultra Shot and previous red dot sights with the dot size that was available at the time.
-Since then, there have been significant advances in optic quality.
-Our newest models, like the M-Spec, incorporate the most innovative technology available in reflex sights.
-About five years ago, we asked AR15.com and Sightmark Pro Staff members which types of reticles they preferred.
-Sightmark Product Development Director Jonathan Horton says, “Most of our red dots are 3 or 5 MOA which is easy to acquire and still have on-target accuracy at 50 or 100 yards, even with a magnifier.
+About five years ago, we asked AR15.com and Sightmark Pro Staff members which reticles they preferred.
+Sightmark Product Development Director Jonathan Horton explains, “Most of our red dots are 3 or 5 MOA which is easy to acquire and still have on-target accuracy at 50 or 100 yards, even with a magnifier.
 Going bigger is good for short range but you’re covering a lot of your target anything over 50 yards.
-If we do a smaller aiming dot than 3, it does provide better accuracy out to 100 but we usually design larger circle (circle-dot) around the dot for better acquisition at close range.”
+If we do a smaller aiming dot than 3, it does provide better accuracy out to 100 but we usually design a larger circle-dot around the dot for better acquisition at close range.”

 What dot size do you like and why?
 Tell us in the comment section.